 Corner desks are usually pricier than common, rectangular desks, but on the plus side you get a space-saving design and room for storing your work documents.

 If you like the idea of working on your feet once in a while, a sit/stand desk is the way to go.
 These shape-shifting desks encourage a healthier working from home routine, improving circulation in your legs and reducing lower back pain.

 You'll save some money if you opt for a manual sit/stand desk.
 These are usually operated by a crank system that lets you decide exactly how tall you want the desk.

 If you've got the budget for it, an electric sit/stand desk is even more convenient, transforming at the touch of a button.

 Typical spend: from £1,000 (fits under your existing standing desk) to £3,000 (includes both treadmill and desk).

 Treadmill desks are the next step up from sit/stand desks in the 'healthy desk' stakes.
 They're made up of a treadmill that's sat underneath an attached standing desk – this lets you exercise while you work.
 Alternatively, you can buy a treadmill that goes underneath your existing sit/stand desk.

 Are treadmill desks a good idea?
 Yes, if you think you can still focus on your job while walking.
 Combining the two is akin to patting your head while rubbing your stomach: it can take a while to master.

 Can you lose weight with a treadmill desk?
-Yes, if you walk far enough.
-How about running?
-No, you can't run, only walk swiftly.
-Hence why you won't burn off quite as much as on the treadmill at the gym.
+Yes, if you walk far enough, although you can't run.
+As a result, you obviously won't burn off quite as much as you would on the treadmill at the gym.

 Typical spend: £100-200